top of page

 Senet Board

-because the two words, Snt and Mn, both convey the idea of “enduring” or “remaining”.
+because the two words, Snt and Mn, both convey the idea of “enduring” or “remaining” (and in the case of Min, we may conceive the carnal stamina necessary to maintain tumescence; as well as the idea of preserving, since the word senet also pertains to the linen wrappings used in mummification, a most valuable commodity produced by the goddess Neith!).
 However, there is yet another reason for this particular correlation: Y5 can also be translated as “Son of Neith” (Sꜥ.nt)!
-Aha also being the title of the High Priest of the Southern Shield!
+While Aha can be the title applied to the High Priest of the Southern Shield!

 Hor-Aha, who included Min in his Nebty Name, is speculated to be the son of Menes and Neithhotep.
 If not her son, then definitely a devotee of the goddess Neith.
 Hor-Aha is the only king of Egypt to have the image of a shield in his titulary.